"one of the most gifted conductors born in the last decades in Romania"

 With the Rundfunk-Sinfonieorchester Berlin, he recorded a CD featuring George Enescu’s rediscovered oratorio “Strigoii” (The Ghosts) and his “Pastorale - Fantaisie pour petite orchestre” (edition curated by Gabriel Bebeşelea).
 The CD was released under the label Capriccio in September 2018.

 A remarkable opera conductor, Bebeşelea was named Principal Conductor of the Romanian National Opera of Iaşi in 2011, becoming the youngest ever Principal Conductor in Romania.
 In 2015 he was named Principal Conductor of the National Romanian Opera House of Cluj-Napoca.
+In the 2022/23 season, Gabriel Bebeşelea will lead a new production of the opera “Manon Lescaut” at the Slovenian National Theater Maribor.

 Gabriel Bebeșelea is known to devote himself to researching and rediscovering music and he is responsible for uncovering several long forgotten or neglected musical masterpieces.
 In 2017, to bring such music to light, he founded the ensemble Musica Ricercata - an international artistic collective dedicated to the historically informed performance of music spanning from the baroque to modern eras, with an emphasis on early music.